dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/building_your_form.md

 ![Copying a field.](../images/formbuilder_12.png)

-Remove &ldquo;(1)&rdquo; from the label of the new field.
+Remove "(1)" from the label of the new field.

 ![Renaming a copied field.](../images/formbuilder_13.png)

-Then, in the &ldquo;Edit field&rdquo; pane, select your desired field type.
+Then, in the "Edit field" pane, select your desired field type.

 ![Selecting a field type.](../images/formbuilder_14.png)

 Click on the original field.
-Under the description in the left pane, select the &ldquo;Hidden&rdquo; checkbox to hide that field from respondents.
-(Deleting a field entails deleting answers previously submitted to it, so setting the field to &ldquo;Hidden&rdquo; allows you to preserve existing data.)
+Under the description in the left pane, select the "Hidden" checkbox to hide that field from respondents.
+(Deleting a field entails deleting answers previously submitted to it, so setting the field to "Hidden" allows you to preserve existing data.)

 ![Marking original field as "Hidden".](../images/formbuilder_15.png)